wjwillemse/solvency2-data/README.rst

 Here is what the package does:

 - Downloading and extracting the zip-files from the EIOPA website
+- Store the financial data in a local database
 - Reading the term structures from Excel-files into Pandas DataFrames
 - Deriving term structures with other parameters for alternative extrapolations

 Overview
 --------